------- + -------

 Policy, Systems, and Environmental Strategies Generated by Participants to Support Family Food Security in Rural Communities

-The Gretchen Swanson Center for Nutrition collaborated with Share Our Strength No Kid Hungry to create evidence-based strategies co-developed with rural communities at risk of food insecurity to prioritize impactful solutions for economic mobility, healthcare, and access to healthy food.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) collaborated with Share Our Strength No Kid Hungry to create evidence-based strategies co-developed with rural communities at risk of food insecurity to prioritize impactful solutions for economic mobility, healthcare, and access to healthy food.

 Prioritized List of Policy, Systems, and Environmental Strategies for Families in Rural Places: